darionco/rollup-plugin-web-worker-loader/README.md

     pattern?: RegEx,                // A RegEx instance describing the pattern that matches the files to import as
                                     // web workers.
 If capturing groups are present, the plugin uses the contents of the
                                     // last capturing group as the path to the worker script.
 Default: /web-worker:(.+)/

+    extensions?: string[],          // An array of strings to use as extensions when resolving worker files.
+                                    // Default: ['.js']

     sourcemap?: boolean,            // When inlined, should a source map be included in the final output.
 Default: false